UMass Boston Offices & Services

 ID cards may be obtained through the I.D.
 Office in the Student Life Office (Campus Center, 3rd floor).
 Students must present a valid driver’s license, passport, or other official form of photo identification when requesting ID cards.
 Note: Students taking off-campus and weekend courses receive a special ID card.
 This card permits the holder to use the facilities of the Healey Library, but it does not provide access to the university’s athletic facilities, health services, or fee-supported student activities.

 For fees and more information, please visit the I.D.
 Office website.

 The institute promotes research, curriculum development, public events, and educational, cultural, and humanitarian exchanges which foster greater understanding and innovative means of addressing the consequences of war.

 For more information, visit the Joiner Institute website.

 The Joseph P. Healey Library contains approximately 500,000 volumes and currently subscribes to more than 3,700 popular and scholarly periodicals.
 The library is centrally located on the UMass Boston campus plaza, easily accessible from the catwalk that connects all buildings on campus.

 For more information, visit the Healey Library Website.

 Parking is available in outside lots.
 Operators of all vehicles except motorcycles must pay $6.00 per day to park on campus (motorcycles: $3.00 per day).
-Prepaid discount passes are available and may be purchased at the UMass Bookstore or at the Parking & Transportation Office.
+Prepaid discount passes are available and may be purchased at the UMass Bookstore or at the Office of Transportation Services.

 Free and frequent shuttle bus service is provided between the university and JFK/UMass Station on the MBTA Red Line.
 Buses following MBTA Routes 8 and 16 also stop at the university.